Corporate Governance

 Since the company's creation in 2003, we have carried out some fifteen major actions aimed at improving corporate governance.

-No costs associated with these shares are borne by unitholders
+No costs associated with our actions are borne by unitholders

-In addition to our internal resources, we rely on proxy advisors, are advised by lawyers when necessary and benefit from the advice of Colette Neuville, president of ADAM.
-All these costs are borne by Moneta Asset Management, no costs related to these shares are supported by unitholders.
+In addition to our internal resources, we rely on proxy advisors, are advised by lawyers when necessary and benefit from the advice of Colette Neuville, president of ADAM, a French shareholder’s association.
+All these costs are borne by Moneta Asset Management, and no costs related to these actions are paid for by our unitholders.